Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - These are the easiest to source, are likely the first thing you imagine when you hear the words "Satellite dish"
 - You can very likely find these for free at local marketplaces, as people very commonly get rid of these when switching to terrestrial television
 - As the name of the dish suggests, this type of dish has a tracking **offset** - the actual metal part of the dish doesn't point directly at the satellite, but instead a bit below it, which might introduce problems when tracking at low elevations.
-To solve this, you can hold the dish upside down (arm side up) to **invert the offset** - this enables you to point **above** the satellite than the satellite instead of below it.
+To solve this, you can hold the dish upside down (arm side up) to **invert the offset** - this enables you to point **above** the satellite rather than below it.
 Do note that it makes overhead pass tracking a bit more tedious.

 ### Prime focus dishes